Javan rhinoceros: Cat Tien

 Once widespread in Southeast Asia, the Javan rhinoceros was presumed extinct in Vietnam in the mid-1970s, at the end of the Vietnam War.
 The combat wrought havoc on the ecosystems of the region through the use of napalm, extensive defoliation from Agent Orange, aerial bombing, use of landmines, and overhunting by local poachers.

 In 1988, the assumption of the subspecies' extinction was challenged when a hunter shot an adult cow, proving the species had somehow survived the war.
 In 1989, scientists surveyed Vietnam's southern forests to search for evidence of other survivors.
 Fresh tracks belonging to up to 15 rhinos were found along the Dong Nai River.
 Largely because of the rhinoceros, the region they inhabited became part of the Cat Tien National Park in 1992.

 By the early 2000s, their population was feared to have declined past the point of recovery in Vietnam, with some conservationists estimating as few as three to eight rhinos, and possibly no bulls, survived.
 Conservationists debated whether or not the Vietnamese rhinoceros had any chance of survival, with some arguing that rhinos from Indonesia should be introduced in an attempt to save the population, with others arguing that the population could recover.

 Genetic analysis of dung samples collected in Cat Tien National Park in a survey from October 2009 to March 2010 showed only a single individual Javan rhinoceros remained in the park.
 In early May 2010, the body of a Javan rhino was found in the park.
 The animal had been shot and its horn removed by poachers.
 In October 2011, the International Rhino Foundation confirmed the Javan rhinoceros was extinct in Vietnam, leaving only the rhinos in Ujung Kulon.

 In captivity

 A Javan rhinoceros has not been exhibited in a zoo for over a century.
 In the 19th century, at least four rhinos were exhibited in Adelaide, Calcutta, and London.
 At least 22 Javan rhinos have been documented as having been kept in captivity; the true number is possibly greater, as the species was sometimes confused with the Indian rhinoceros.

 The Javan rhinoceros never fared well in captivity.
 The oldest lived to be 20, about half the age that the rhinos can reach in the wild.
 No records are known of a captive rhino giving birth.
 The last captive Javan rhino died at the Adelaide Zoo in Australia in 1907, where the species was so little known that it had been exhibited as an Indian rhinoceros.

+In 2025, a male rhinoceros named Mustofa was successfully relocated from the wild to the Javan Rhino Study and Conservation Area inside Ujung Kulon National Park, becoming the first captive Javan rhinoceros in over 100 years.